futuresuper/fs-website-2021/src/blog-posts/future-super-2018-telstra-business-awards-finalist.md

 We’re proud to announce that Future Super has been selected as 2018 Social Change Maker finalist in the ACT!

-We’ve empowered more than ten thousand everyday Australians to divest from coal, oil and gas, as well as other harmful industries.
+We’ve empowered more than ten thousand everyday Australians to divest from coal, oil and gas, as well as what we believe to be other harmful industries.

 But we don’t like to linger on the stuff we don’t do.